YashGaikwad14/AI-Resume-Optimizer/README.md

 # AI Resume Optimizer

-A comprehensive, mobile-friendly resume optimization platform that analyzes your PDF resume, scores it against job descriptions, generates tailored content, and provides premium career tools with user authentication and subscription management.
+A comprehensive, AI-powered resume optimization platform that analyzes your PDF resume, scores it against job descriptions, generates tailored content, and provides premium career tools with user authentication and history tracking.

 ## ✨ Features